wp-plugins/testimonial-master/readme.txt

 If you still have any trouble, feel free to use the widget on the help page within the plugin to contact me and I will help you.

-= I need a lot of help setting up my testimonials, what can you do to help? = We now offer a monthly premium support plan that offers priority response, access to a premium support-only forum, and includes 1-on-1 training!
+= I need a lot of help setting up my testimonials, what can you do to help? = We now offer a premium support plan that offers priority response, priority feature requests, and includes 1-on-1 training!
 For details, visit our premium support page: [My Local Webstop Services](http://mylocalwebstop.com/product/plugin-premium-support/)

 = Do you offer any 1-on-1 training to assist me in using this plugin? = We now offer an installation service that includes 1-on-1 training as well as a monthly support plan that includes 1-on-1 training.
 For details, visit our services page: [My Local Webstop Services](http://mylocalwebstop.com/services/)